COMMON AND PREFERRED STOCK

 In May 2011, the Company’s board of directors approved a stock repurchase program to acquire up to $150 million of the Company’s outstanding common stock.
 The stock repurchase program allows the Company to repurchase its shares from time to time in the open market, block transactions and in negotiated transactions.

-During the first quarter of 2014, the Company repurchased 1,018,897 shares of its common stock under the stock repurchase program.
-These shares are now included in the Company’s pool of authorized but unissued shares.
-This stock had a cost of approximately $13.7 million.
+During the first nine months of 2015, the Company did not repurchase shares of its common stock under the stock repurchase program.
+In 2014, the Company repurchased 1,153,885 shares of its common stock under the stock repurchase program.
+This stock had a cost of approximately $15.5 million.
+All repurchased shares are included in the Company’s pool of authorized but unissued shares.
 The Company’s accounting policy upon the repurchase of shares is to deduct its par value from Common Stock and to reflect any excess of cost over par value as a deduction from Additional Paid-in Capital.

 Performance Equity Awards